Lari Constituency: Geography

 Lari has a total area of 439.20 square Kilometers.
 The area is largely mountainous.
 Part of Lari lies on an escarpment of the Great Rift Valley between Gitithia and Kijabe locations.
-The highest point in the constituency is Rukuma, which is on the Nairobi-Nakuru Road, at an altitude of 1,400m.
+The highest point in the constituency is near the existing Soko Mjinga roadside market on the A104 trunk road where the border of Kiambu and Nyandarua Counties is located, at an altitude of approximately 2650M above sea level.

 Lari is largely forested, with Uplands Forest, Kireita Forest, Kinale forest, Kamae forest and parts of the large Kikuyu Escarpment Forest found in the area.
 The area is relatively cold because of its location on the windward side of the Aberdare Range.
 As a result, it receives a considerable amount of rainfall per year.

 Administrative units

 In the national government Lari is a District with its administrative offices in Kimende Township.
 Its further divided into 22 locations.

 Under the County Government of Kiambu, Lari a sub-county headed by a Sub-County administrator.
 Lari is further divided into 5 Wards: Lari/Kirenga, Kijabe, Kamburu-Kamuchege, Kinale and Nyanduma Wards.
 Kimende Township is a minor town in the area.